hammettxaws/aws-cdk-cfn-hook/README.md

 # <a name='verification'></a>Verification

 Once the pipeline completes, navigate to the CloudFormation console.
-On the left menu locate the Registry, click Activated extensions, Hooks tab (filter with Privately Registered), and locate the EC2 hook.
+On the left menu locate the Registry, click `Activated extensions`, click the `Hooks` tab, filter with `Privately Registered`, and locate the EC2 hook.

 ![Alt text](images/registered_hook.png)